 Reposado: Reposado translates to “rested” and refers to tequila that’s left to age between two months to a year.

-Our methodology to select and rank the best tequila brands of 2020
+Our methodology to select and rank the best tequila brands in the world

 There’s no doubt about it that tequila is a complex spirit.
-With countless distilleries, ageing categories and flavour profiles, choosing the top 15 brands was no easy process.
-In order to select the very best for this list, we took into account factors including the authenticity of the distillery, the ageing process of its bottles and the expertise used to create its offerings.
+With countless distilleries, aging categories, and flavor profiles, choosing the top 15 brands was no easy process.
+In order to select the very best for this list, we took into account factors, including the authenticity of the distillery, the aging process of its bottles, and the expertise used to create its offerings.

-We also looked at expert and popular opinion alongside the aroma and taste combinations produced during the distilling process.
+We also looked at expert and popular opinions alongside the aroma and taste combinations produced during the distilling process.

 Frequently Asked Questions about tequila